 When you apply for SNAP online, it is possible to submit your form with only your name, address and signature.
 However, you will need to provide additional information in the future to complete this process.
 Once you fill out your form for food stamps online, it will be processed by the TDHS office in your county.

-How to Submit a Tennessee Food Stamp Application by Mail
+Submitting a Tennessee Food Stamp Application by Mail

 If you prefer, you may submit a SNAP benefits application through the mail.
 Paper forms can be printed from the TDHS website or picked up from your local office.
 In general, a physical copy of this form will request the same types of information as the online form.